BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 ![lslib.png](/tutorials/getting_started_visual/lslib.png)

-- Game: is set to Baldur's Gate 3
+- Game: make sure it's set to Baldur's Gate 3
 - For most mesh purposes you will want to have X-flip meshes turned OFF (default is on)